MuhtasimTanmoy/notebook/books/tcp ip illustrated - vol 1.md

+# TCP IP Illustrated

-> Effective communication depends on the use of a common language.
+Effective communication depends on the use of a common language.

-# Introduction
+## Introduction
 - Diagnosing network protocols, is also a powerful tool for understanding how the network protocols operate.
 - The design that specifies how various protocols of a protocol suite relate to each other and divide up tasks to be accomplished is called the architec- ture or reference model for the protocol suite.
 -  Goals